Stuyk/altv-athena-docs/documentation/install/windows.md

 This is the mode you should use when you want to work on Vue interfaces, and have very fast reconnections to your server.
 Limited to 1 user.

+**THIS ONLY WORKS IF THE SERVER + GAME ARE RUNNING ON SAME MACHINE**

+**THIS WILL NOT WORK FOR REMOTE SERVERS**

+This is the fastest way to develop your game mode and requires the least amount of compile time to test things.

 Enter the following in a terminal:

 ```